How Do Jackhammers Work – Buyers Guide with Jack Hammer

 Selecting the Appropriate Kind of Jack Hammer for the Task at Hand…

-If you’re using the demo hammer for horizontal applications like chipping out grooves at waist height or higher, you’d benefit from having a lighter model.
+If you’re using the demo hammer for horizontal applications like chipping out grooves at waist height or higher, you will benefit from having a lighter model.
 On a single construction site, it is not unusual to find a variety of jackhammers being used for various purposes by different operators.
 In the construction sector, jackhammers are often categorised into one of three primary weight groups.

-Chipping hammers and demo hammers are common names for models weighing less than 30 pounds.
+Chipping and demo hammers are common names for models weighing less than 30 pounds.
 Heavy-duty variants starting at about 35 pounds are typically referred to as breaker hammers or pavement breakers due to their greater weight.
 Then there are the construction-grade models, which may weigh up to 100 pounds and have a maximum weight of 60 pounds.

 Demolition hammers and Jackhammers, lightweight